waggle-sensor/virtual-waggle/README.md

 ./waggle-node run waggle/plugin-simple:0.2.0
 ```

-### Starting a New Plugin
+### Creating a New Plugin

-A plugin template can be generated using the `newplugin` command as follows:
+A new plugin outline can be generated using the `newplugin` command as follows:

 ```sh
 ./waggle-node newplugin name